-On the 12th July the leading BBC One Show at 7pm featured three sets of buyers shown around a property firstly by the homeowner and then by an estate agent.
+Recently the BBC One Show featured three sets of buyers shown around a property firstly by the homeowner and then by an estate agent.
 At the end of the experiment each buyer was asked to choose their preferred method.
 Four out of the five buyers championed the online agent.
 One buyer commented: "The lady owner impressed us with her personal knowledge."

 SO HERE'S HOW TO GET IT RIGHT WHEN SHOWING YOUR OVERSEAS HOME TO PROSPECTIVE BUYERS

 Just five minutes after stepping out of the car can be enough to fall in love with a wonderful overseas home and know you want to buy it!

 ....that said, some preparation and planning is required to make the very best impression to prospective buyers that come to view your property.
 Firstly, don't presume that the viewing will be a quick affair.
 As an indication, for an independent house with gardens, be prepared that the visit could take at least an hour and often longer.

 Whether you are showing your property yourself or if the appointed agent is showing the property, the drill needs to be the same:-